b4you/EmpAppDocs/Client/Profile/index.rst

 ====================
 Profile
 ====================
-There are two kind of profile page : your profile and other.
+It's place where you can manage your personal information and see others'.

 .. figure:: ../Resources/Images/Profile_Overview.jpg
    :alt: Profile Screen